BBC Annual Report – A Good Performance, Some Future Challenges

-The BBC’s Annual Report and Accounts for 2011/12, published today, set out the BBC’s main achievements for audiences in Northern Ireland over the last year.
+The BBC's Annual Report and Accounts for 2012/13, published today, reveals a good performance by the BBC in Northern Ireland and highlights some future challenges.

-BBC Trustee for Northern Ireland Rotha Johnston said:
+BBC Trustee for Northern Ireland Aideen McGinley said:

 Notes to Editors

-The BBC’s Annual Report and Accounts for 2011/12 can be found at: www.bbc.co.uk/annualreport
+The BBC Annual Report and Accounts for 2012/13 can be found at www.bbc.co.uk/annualreport/

 Search the site